 The route from Advanced Base Camp climbs through moderate scree slopes to the shoulder at Camp 1 at 6,400m.
 After sleeping in C1 we return to Base Camp for a rest and begin our planning for the next climb to the higher camps.
 We return to the upper mountain, stopping in C1 and then climbing a steep step with a slow ambling rise to Camp 2 at 7,100m.
 After sleeping in C2 for several days we do another acclimatization climb up towards camp 3 before we return to Base Camp.
 Our last foray up the mountain brings us to the to Camp 3 at around 7,500m.
 This will be our highest sleeping night in preparation for the summit push.

 On summit day we climb from our Camp 3, up through mixed terrain at an initial rock band that is fixed with rope.
 The rock band consists of mixed rock and ice protected by fixed ropes and is a challenging first obstacle in the early morning, however the route eases back from here.
 We continue over several moderate snow rolls to the summit plateau.
 We traverse for about 40 minutes across the broad plateau to the true summit of Cho Oyu at 8,201m.

-This is the highest quality expedition you will find for an exceptional price.
-All the in-country transportation, the on mountain services, food, tents, yaks, oxygen, and guides are included and are of high quality.
+This is the highest quality expedition you will find for an exceptional cost benefit.
+All the in-country transportation, the on mountain services, food, tents, yaks, oxygen, and guides are included and are of highest quality.

 Recent Trip Results